luchichang/Flask-Rest-API-CRUD/README.md

 # Flask-Rest-API-CRUD

+## Description,
-this repository has a  flask app with restful api with all CRUD methods
+             a Python flask app with restful api with all CRUD methods create a ** product's list ** using the flask server